His briefing on Monday – The New York Times

 P.S.

-• Here is our Mini Crossword, and a hint: Ingredient on margherita pizza (five letters).
+• Here's today's Mini crossword puzzle and a clue: cheesy or cheesy (five letters).
 You can find all of our puzzles here.

 • Read in Spanish? 读 中文 吗？ You or your friends or family can also sign up for a daily briefing from The Times in Spanish or Chinese.